RobertSchalk/SystemStatus/README.md

 That will install the applications dependancies, and you should be able to run the program.<br>

-To start the program: type the following command within the program's directory:
+To start the program: type the following command within the program's directory:<br>
 <code>npm start</code>